Zhongping-Zhang/SGC_Net/README.md

 ## Train & Evaluate SGC-Net
 ### Train and Evaluate RoI Prediction
 **Note:** In this repo, we mainly provide the code of the *RoI Prediction* module.
 The *region-based image editing* module is largely employed in ControlNet environment.
-We shall integrate the second stage later.
+We haven't integrated the second stage in this repo.

 Run the following script to train and evaluate *RoI Prediction*:
 ```sh